 Medicare Coverage for Outpatient Physical Therapy

-Medicare Part B medical insurance covers 80 percent of the costs of medically necessary outpatient physical therapy after you’ve met your Part B deductible — $233 in 2022.
-You are responsible for 20 percent of the Medicare-approved outpatient service amount.
+Medicare Part B medical insurance covers 80% of the costs of medically necessary outpatient physical therapy after you’ve met your Part B deductible — $226 in 2023.
+You are responsible for 20% of the Medicare-approved outpatient service amount.